Site Logo

 How to Become a Certified Court Reporter

-All potential Georgia court reporters must meet the certification requirements of the National Court Reporters Association (NCRA), National Verbatim Reporters Association (NVRA), or American Association of Electronic Reporters and Transcribers (AAERT).
+All potential Georgia court reporters must meet the certification requirements of the National Court Reporters Association (NCRA), the National Verbatim Reporters Association (NVRA), the Georgia Court Reporters Association Georgia Licensing Exam (GLE), or the American Association of Electronic Reporters and Transcribers (AAERT)’s CER and CET exams.

 After satisfactorily obtaining national certification, applicants must create a new Georgia Courts Registrar account and submit all required certification documents.